barlog-m/spt-andern/README.md

 `disableSeasonalEvents` disables all seasonal events like Halloween etc.

 `lootingBotsCompatibility` disable loot generation in PMC's backpack for compatibility with Looting Bots mod.
 Works only if `pmcGear` enabled.

-`scavCaseLootValueMultiplier` multiplies each value range to improve Scav Case loot.

 `insuranceDecreaseReturnTime` decrease return time for Prapor (2 - 3 hours) and Therapist (1 - 2 hours).